gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 where $\tilde{\Box} \equiv g^{\mu\nu}\partial_{\mu}\partial_{\nu}$, and $N_{\mu \nu}$ is a smooth non-linear function up to the 1st derivative of $g_{\mu \nu}$.
 These are wave-like equations, mathematically classified as a set of 2nd order quasi-linear hyperbolic PDEs.

-Luckily, the branch of Analysis dealing with quasi-linear hyperbolic PDEs is particularly more well-developed than the one of fully non-linear generic PDEs.
+Luckily, the branch of Analysis dealing with quasi-linear hyperbolic PDEs is more developed than the one of fully non-linear generic PDEs.
 For instance, if $N_{\mu \nu}$ were to be analytic, then the local existence and uniqueness would automatically follow due to the so-called Cauchy-Kowalevski theorem.
 Unluckily, $N_{\mu \nu}$ is smooth but non-analytical in most physical situations.

 In 1952, mathematical-physicist Yvonne Choquet-Bruhat managed to relax the analyticity condition via the use of Sobolev spaces (see [a review][inspire/choquet-bruhat-review] by Yvonne herself).
 Her theorem was fully applicable to Einstein's equation in the harmonic gauge, and thus guaranteed the local well-posedness of its Cauchy problem.
 In other words, Yvonne proved that GR has a deterministic evolution in a small enough neighborhood of its solution space.